YuemingJin/SV-RCNet/README.md

 ## Citation
 If the code is helpful for your research, please consider citing our paper.

 @article{jin2017sv,
-  title={SV-RCNet: Workflow Recognition from Surgical Videos using Recurrent Convolutional Network}, author={Jin, Yueming and Dou, Qi and Chen, Hao and Yu, Lequan and Qin, Jing and Fu, Chi-Wing and Heng, Pheng-Ann}, journal={IEEE Transactions on Medical Imaging}, year={2017}, publisher={IEEE}
-}

-@article{jin2017sv,
 &nbsp;&nbsp;&nbsp;&nbsp;  title={SV-RCNet: Workflow Recognition from Surgical Videos using Recurrent Convolutional Network},
 &nbsp;&nbsp;&nbsp;&nbsp;  author={Jin, Yueming and Dou, Qi and Chen, Hao and Yu, Lequan and Qin, Jing and Fu, Chi-Wing and Heng, Pheng-Ann},